THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 White Dwarfs

-A white dwarf is a star that has exhausted its nuclear fuel.
-These are small dense stars comprised of carbon.
+A white dwarf is a small star in space that has exhausted its nuclear fuel.
+These are dense stars comprised of carbon.
 Their surface temperatures are hot.

 Neutron Stars